Kamva/hexa-echo/hechodoc/README.md

 Conventions:
 ---
-- You must not import package which contains openapi template file. this is because `swagger-go` generate double docs if we import it in our project.
+- You must not import package which contains openapi template file. this is because `go-swagger` generates two docs if we import it in our project.

 - You must create openapi template go file initially (e.g., openapi_tpl.go), this is